Our own teams

 At our hospice the In Patient Centre and Active Intervention Centre staff work closely with medical practitioners, and St Luke’s plays a unique and crucial role in providing expert specialist care for people who have particularly complex and challenging conditions and problems.

-At the heart of several partnerships is our own team of Community Specialist Palliative Care Nurses, who every year support around one thousand patients in their own homes throughout Sheffield.
+At the heart of several partnerships is our Integrated Community Team, who support around 1,700 patients in their own homes throughout Sheffield each year.

 This team, entirely funded by St Luke’s is an integral part of our wider team of consultants, specialist registrars, doctors, nurses, therapists and social workers.

-Each patient has their own designated Community Specialist Palliative Care Nurse, to support them throughout their illness so that they have the best possible quality of life, relief from symptoms, and flexible choices about where they are looked after.
+Each patient has their own designated Community Nurse, to support them throughout their illness so that they have the best possible quality of life, relief from symptoms, and flexible choices about where they are looked after.

 The nurses are also a valuable source of emotional and psychological support for patients and their families.